-Meg Eden (Instructor) has been published in various magazines, including Rattle, Drunken Boat, Poet Lore, and Gargoyle.
-She teaches at the University of Maryland.
-She has four poetry chapbooks, and her novel “Post-High School Reality Quest” is forthcoming from California Coldblood, an imprint of Rare Bird Lit.
-Check out her work at www.megedenbooks.com.
+Meg Eden (Instructor) has been published or has work forthcoming in magazines including Prairie Schooner, Poetry Northwest, Poet Lore, RHINO, and CV2.
+She teaches creative writing at the University of Maryland.
+She has five poetry chapbooks, and her novel “Post-High School Reality Quest” is published with California Coldblood, an imprint of Rare Bird Books.
+She is the Advertising Manager at AWP.
+Find her online at www.megedenbooks.com.

 Laura Lauth (Founding Director, 2002-2005) teaches poetry writing at the University of Maryland’s Jiménez-Porter Writers’ House, where she served as founding director from 2002-2005.
 She holds an MFA in creative writing as well as a PhD in English literature and has written extensively on translation and American poetry.
 She was recipient of the spring 2014 Orlando Prize.
 Her poems have recently appeared in the Bellevue Literary Review, The Los Angeles Review, and Painted Bride Quarterly, among others.